(Update) Major Changes To U.S. Bank Altitude Connect & Go Cards

 • The $95 Annual Membership Fee will be removed.

-• Points are going down in value from 1 cent-per-point to .8 cents per point.
+• Some points redemptions are going down in value from 1 cent-per-point to .8 cents per point.
 This is true for cash back, Real-Time Rewards, U.S. Bank Rewards Card, Shop with Points at Amazon.com and Paypal.
-You can still get 1 cent per point in the Altitude Rewards Center when redeeming for travel.
+You can still get 1 cent per point in the Altitude Rewards Center when redeeming into a U.S. Bank bank account or when redeeming for travel in the Altitude Rewards Center or redeeming for travel with Real Time Rewards.

 • The $30 credit for annual streaming service purchases will be discontinued.